-This screen appears only if Flush and Fill Input is set to "Global" in Option Screen 1, page 39.
+This screen appears only if Flush and Fill Input is set to "Global" in Option Screen 1, page 34.
+The word "Global" appears after the "Recipe" title to indicate that Global Flush and Fill Input is enabled.

-If Number of Guns is set to "2" in Configure Screen 4, page 37, a Gun 2 column will appear in this screen.
+If Number of Guns is set to "2" in Configure Screen 4, page 31, a Gun 2 column will appear in this screen.

-First Purge Time
+First Purge Time (Stage 1)